appliku/djangitos/README.md

 ## Tailwind
 `Django-tailwind` is included.
 Hot-reload is disabled, but when `tailwind` docker-compose process is running it will update the styles.css file when .html files are updated.

+In order to set up tailwind for local development you should run `docker-compose run web python manage.py tailwind install`